realpython/python-guide/docs/writing/style.rst

 'Cthulhu')``, and in the function body ``args`` will be equal to ``('God', 'Mom', 'Cthulhu')``.

-However, this construct has some drawback and should be used with caution.
+However, this construct has some drawbacks and should be used with caution.
 If a function receives a list of arguments of the same nature, it is often more clear to define it as a function of one argument, that argument being a list or any sequence.
 Here, if ``send`` has multiple recipients, it is better to define